 Professional, Community and Pro Bono Involvement

-- Member of Board of Directors (and founding member) of FOI Oklahoma, Inc. – an organization that promotes citizen access to government information.
+- Advisory Board Member (and founding member) of FOI Oklahoma, Inc. – an organization that promotes citizen access to government information.

 - Oklahoma Bar Association, current